Smoky Lake County

 Located just off Hwy 855 on the Victoria Trail, Métis Crossing, a 512-acre site on the banks of the North Saskatchewan River is comprised of five river lot titles that were owned by Métis settlers in the late 1800's.
 It is the first – and only – major Métis Cultural Centre in Canada.
-Join them during National Indigenous Peoples Day Celebration on June 23, Jamtron 4 on July 7, Sasquatch Gathering 2018 on July 27-29, and plan to take in the exciting Voyageur Days on August 24-26.
+Join them during National Indigenous Peoples Day Celebration, Jamtron, Sasquatch Gathering, and plan to take in the exciting Voyageur Days.
 This is a two-day, one-night adventure following an old fur trading route.
 It will include a stay in a luxury trapper's tent overlooking the North Saskatchewan River Valley.
 Enjoy a traditional fish fry dinner, fiddle music and jig dancing around the campfire.
 Explore the grounds and buildings, traditional Métis trapping harvest, and a guided voyager canoe tour along the North Saskatchewan River to Victoria Settlement.
 Stop at the gift shop, stay at the campground, or enjoy the interpretive buildings, trails, and boat launch.

 Featured Businesses in Smoky Lake County